mcandre/unmake/PARSING.md

 When an escaped newline occurs in a macro definition value, then the escaped newline is replaced with a single space.

+However, POSIX prohibits escaped newlines in include lines.

 When an escaped newline occurs in a rule command, then the escaped newline is preserved and forwarded as a part of the final multiline command to be executed.

 A subsequent rule command lines after a preceding escaped newline, is allowed to optionally omit the usual tab indentation.
 Regardless, a tab in the first column there is not preserved when make generates the final multiline command.

 Note that in both cases of multiline macro definitions and multiline rule commands, whitespace sensitivity may lead to subtle processing errors.

-POSIX prohibits escaped newlines in include lines.

 Escaped newlines followed directly by the end of file (`<eof>`), or subsequent lines that don't make sense for the preceding line, may trigger in parse errors.